 Pacing is different than doing a training run.
 First, think in terms of time, not mileage.
 Think of Hope Pass as a 2.5-5 hour run, not a 10 mi run.
 Most runners will take 2-4 hours between most aid stations (AS).
 However, a struggling runner might take a lot longer.
-Be prepared for the worst.
+Be prepared for the worst, both time and weather.

 Second, you will likely be going slower than on a training run.
 Going slower is not necessarily easier.
 If you haven’t done much hiking, slow running, or power hiking on steep trails, you may be using unfamiliar muscles for a stride that’s a lot slower than you are used to.
 You will also be generating less body heat than you may be used too.
 Thus, you may need more food and clothing than you expect.

 Also, the weather in the mountains can change rapidly.
 Even if it’s sunny when you start, it could turn cold and wet before you get to the next AS.
-Almost every year, I see people leaving Twin Lakes or Winfield without a warm shirt or jacket, when it’s sunny.
-And, almost every year, it’s cold and wet over Hope Pass.
+Almost every year, I see people heading towards Hope Pass without a warm shirt or jacket when it’s sunny.
+And, almost every year, it becomes cold and wet over Hope Pass.

 Carry more than enough food, fluids, clothing, etc. to get you to the next AS.
-Going back to my key rule, in my part 1 posting, make sure you take care of yourself first.
+Going back to my rule #1, make sure you take care of yourself first.
 If you struggle, you can’t help your runner.
 If you are going to “mule” for your runner, carry their food and gear, you’ll also need room for that.
 I race light, but pace heavy.

 How do you carry all of that gear?
 When I’m pacing, I like to carry a medium size hiking/mountain biking type hydration pack, or a small adventure racing pack.
-I prefer something on my back for pacing, over a hip pack, because they usually have more space for gear, and leave the waist free for other stuff (e.g., an additional pack for water bottles, tying shirts).
+Since you’re carrying for two, I like something bigger than a typical running vest/pack.
+I prefer something on my back for pacing, over a hip pack, because they usually have more space for gear, and leaves the waist free for other stuff (e.g., an additional pack for water bottles, tying shirts).
 Look for something that holds a 70-100oz hydration bladder, with storage for clothing, food, batteries, etc.

 I also like wearing a bike shirt when I’m pacing.
 I can use the pockets for smaller items that I’ll need to get more quickly and frequently (e.g., gels, gloves, batteries).
 It takes a little extra time to get to my stuff from my pack.

 I try to carry as much of my runner’s stuff as possible.
 I may use a one or two bottle hip pack for his/her bottles, in addition.
 I’ve even carried a 3rd bottle in my hand.
 One year, I carried my runners hip based CamelBak, and handed her the tube whenever she wanted a drink.
-Don’t be afraid to load yourself to make it easier, and lighter, for your runner.
-Remember, you’re there to serve them.
+Don’t be afraid to load yourself to make it easier and lighter for your runner.
+Remember, you’re there for them.

 You might want to carry a small, first aid kit: band-aids, moleskin, Ibuprofen, space blanket, etc. Check with the runner.
 Carry a watch.
 It’ll help you judge the distance, and keep track of how often both of you are eating/drinking.

 If you’re continuing to pace through the next section, you’ll probably need to refuel.
-If your runner has a crew, arrange to have them carry your gear and food.
+If your runner has a crew, arrange to have them carry your gear and food in their vehicle.
 Pack it neatly and compactly, and so that it’s easily accessible.
 Ask them to have it out for you at the next AS, if possible.
 However, it’s your responsibility to take care of yourself.
 Their priority should be on the racer.

 As a pacer, you can also use the AS supplies.
 The AS will be stocked with the typical ultra fare: water, Powerade, Power Gels, hot soup (e.g., Ramen noodle, potato, chicken), fruit (e.g., bananas, oranges), PB&J sandwiches, chips, pretzels, fig bars, brownies, etc. I’ll discuss how to be quick and efficient in the AS below.